ligato/cn-infra/statuscheck/README.md

 # StatusCheck Plugin

-The `statuscheck` plugin monitors the status of the agent and its plugins and exposes it via ETCD and HTTP.
+The `statuscheck` plugin monitors the status of the agent and its plugins and exposes it to external clients via ETCD and HTTP.

 **API**